axiezai/axiezai.github.io/_posts/2018-12-28-rubber-bands-tie-our-brains-together-too.md

 <p align = "center">
 <img src = "/figures/b03_dti.png" style = "width:200px">
-<figcaption style = "font-size:65%; text-align:center">White matter fibers inside a human brain</figcaption>
+<figcaption align="center" style = "font-size:65%; text-align:center">White matter fibers inside a human brain</figcaption>
 </p>

 Instead of the colorful image, researchers work with a matrix of weighted scalars representing connection strength between pairs of brain regions:

 <p align = "center">
 <img src = "/figures/b03_fs2_scmatrix.png" style = "width:350px">
-<figcaption style = "font-size:65%; text-align:center;"> Structural connectivity matrix, notice how the intra-hemisphere connections are dense (near the diagonal), whereas the inter-hemisphere connections are sparse (off-diagonal squares).
+<figcaption align="center" style = "font-size:65%; text-align:center;"> Structural connectivity matrix, notice how the intra-hemisphere connections are dense (near the diagonal), whereas the inter-hemisphere connections are sparse (off-diagonal squares).
 Colors inside the matrix represent the connectivity strength between regions. </figcaption>
 </p>

 The obvious flaw in this matrix is that there is no spatial information about the data points.
 We only know the connection strengths between regions, but we do not know the location of each brain region, and we have no coordinate system defining the relative distance between each adjacent brain region.
 While this is a fatal weakness in our data, by utilizing rubber bands, i.e., spectral clustering, we can group these data points onto a brain without spatial information.